 “I think that’s impractical, Tony, and I don’t think you understand,” Mom said.
 “This is going to happen, you can’t change that, and you need to be involved in it.
 We want you to go with us when we’re looking for a house there.”

 “I don’t think you understand.
 I’ve just started high school.
 I’ve started all of my classes.
 I like my classes and my teachers.
 I’m working hard to get straight A’s.
 I’ve made friends, a lot of friends, at Wilson.
 I met Todd and we found out that we’re double first cousins.
 He goes to Wilson so we’re able to get together every day.
 He and I are more like twin brothers and best friends than cousins.
 We stay overnight at the other’s house two nights a week.
 Todd and I are working on a Biology project that’ll be twenty percent of our grades, both his and mine.
 I’m running for Freshman Class Vice President.
 I’m in the starting lineup on the freshman football team, and our first game is Friday afternoon.
 I’m in the Wilson High chorus and we’re getting ready for our Christmas concert.

 “Scott and I are officially boyfriends now.
-I planned to tell Coach Kavanaugh and the team tomorrow during our morning practice.
+I planned to tell that to Coach Kavanaugh and the team tomorrow during our morning practice.
 Then Scott and I planned to announce it to our friends at lunch tomorrow.

 “All of that is gone, useless, flushed down the toilet, when we move to Davis and I have to start school there.”

 “Tony, you’re just exaggerating,” Mom said.
 “Things won’t be that bad, and you’ll fit in at the high school in Davis just like you fit in at Wilson.
 You started high school at Wilson just two weeks ago.
 That was a new school with new classes and teachers and you met new friends just like it will be in Davis.
 It’s not like you’re changing schools in the middle of the semester.”